 The 2017 Heritage Lottery-funded rescue archaeology excavations on the Eston Hills, Teesside, have now been completed for this first season.
-Post-excavation work on the scientific surveys, finds, records and digital plans is underway for publication at the end of February 2018.
+Post-excavation work on the scientific surveys, finds, records and digital plans is underway and our interim report is now available to read.
 We can say that, in the two weeks of test pit and trench work, we have finds and features of both regional and national significance!
 We’re aiming now at a further five-year extension, at least, if funding plans reach their goals.
 On this page, we present both the 2017 video, a masterpiece, and a new 2018 video which presents both our goals, findings and ambitions for the years ahead.
 We would all like the Eston Hills to be integrated into the North York Moors National Park for greater protection, as part of the beautiful north-east of England.

 “The kids had a wonderful day.
 They learned so much and it was a real treat for them to get to see the rock art, hearths, as well as dig.
 Hopefully we can work together again soon.”